scuzzydude/asimov/asimov.md

 The pen is mightier than the sword.
 The pen is mightier than any property wealth.
 I'm going to write about my heroes, and invite all who share my passions to write with me.
 What we choose to remember, that's how we measure our heroes.
 And thus while billionaires just have property wealth, I have all the value of history behind me.

 I'll start writing these Scoot as soon as I publish this volume and wait for the system to go live.
+Here's a teaser:

+*Rockets gonna win a championship!*

+*KPJ is the MVP!*

 It's symbolic for me that the last time I saw the Rockets play in person was January 26th, 2020.
 It was the day the music died, if but for a moment.